 - Public utility testing records show that over 70 million Americans are now drinking tap water tainted by chromium 6.
-Chromium 6, a widely used industrial heavy metal, is carcinogenic and has been shown to cause cancer in rats and mice who drink the contaminated water.
+Chromium 6, a widely used industrial heavy metal, is carcinogenic and has been shown to cause cancer in rats and mice that drink the contaminated water.

 - Lead is still a huge problem.
 Much of our nation’s water is still transported through old corroded lead pipes.
 Lead in drinking water has been proven to cause learning disorders and severe developmental delays.

 - Pharmaceuticals are increasingly showing up in the nation’s water supply.
-A huge assortment of pharmaceuticals have made its way into our public drinking water including antibiotics, anti-convulsants, mood altering medications and sex hormones.
+A huge assortment of pharmaceuticals have made its way into our public drinking water including antibiotics, anti-convulsants, mood altering medications, and sex hormones.
 It’s estimated that at least 41 million Americans are drinking water tainted with pharmaceuticals.

-The list above is just a fraction of what can be found in our water supply, and the list keeps growing everyday.
+The list above is just a fraction of what can be found in our water supply, and the list keeps growing every day.
 As the world’s dependence on chemicals grows, our water supplies will continue to feel the effects, which inevitably will touch every person on this planet.

 The Threat of Terrorism & Biological Sabotage